 Her past projects include One Land Two Systems that aimed at making visible the reality of the unrecognized Palestinian villages in Israel, while using design and architecture instruments to improve the livelihood of the community of Ein Hawd, and ZOO, or the letter Z, just after Zionism that looked into the architecture of confinement and state formation, while examining the blockage of the Gaza Strip.

 Presently, her projects include Design for Legacy and Sustaining Peace in an Urbanizing World.
-These projects examine the impact of UN peace operations and displacement on cities-conflict affected cities.
+These projects examine the impacts of UN peace operations and displacement on conflict-affected cities.
 They aim at contributing to building urban resilience and improving livelihood through collaborative research and design processes with experts in the fields of design, anthropology, international law, economy, landscape, architecture and policy making.
 In the past years, Shoshan collaborated with the Dutch Ministries of Foreign Affairs and Defense, various NGO’s, UN agencies, cultural institutions and research institutes.

 Shoshan work has been published in newspapers and magazines such as The New York Times, NRC, Haaretz, Volkskrant, Vrij Nederland, ATTN, Het Parool, Volume, Surface, Frame, Metropolis, Mark and exhibited at venues such as the UN Headquarters in NYC (2016), Venice Architecture Biennale (2002, 2008, 2016), Lisbon Triennial, Experimenta (2011), The New Institute (2014), The Istanbul Design Biennale (2014).
 The Israel Digital Art Center in Hulon (2012), and The Netherlands Architecture Institute (2007).